dstrn-xyz/docs/fundamentals/views.md

 when you create an html `<form>` with a mutating method (e.g. `POST`, `PUT`), the view engine automatically injects a hidden `_csrf` input field and the current csrf token value. you do not need to manually output csrf tokens in your forms.

 additionally, the engine injects a `<meta name="csrf-token">` tag into the document's `<head>`, allowing your ajax requests to pick up the token.

-<a name="anti-peeping-protection"></a>

-## anti peeping protection

-dframework includes a built in anti peeping script that disables context menus, blocks common developer tools keyboard shortcuts, and triggers infinite debugger loops if the console is forced open.

-this behavior can be toggled globally via `app.antiPeeping` in your configuration, or overridden per response using the `antiPeeping(false)` chainable helper in your controller.

 <a name="view-compilation"></a>